GridlockNetwork/Resources/whitepapers/readme.md

 With this architecture, funds transfer and transaction signing occur as follows:

 1) The user transmits one packet of transaction information to the communication hub for each participating storage device.
-Each packet contains the user's identity, credentials, and transactiom information and is encrypted with the public key of the target storage device.
+Each packet contains the user's identity, credentials, and transaction information and is encrypted with the public key of the target storage device.
 The communication hub cannot access the contents of the packet and exists only to forward to the target storage device.

 2) Each storage device validates the user's credentials.
 If accepted, it returns their portion of the signed transaction back to the communication hub.